Participants at the July 2024 Interracial Sisterhood Retreat smiling together

 Don't miss this opportunity to be part of a movement towards healing and collective liberation.
 Join us and become a catalyst for change and foster interracial sisterhood and solidarity.

-Together, we will work toward building a future where the bonds between women are strong and all women are safe, free, and thriving.
+Together, we will work toward a future where the bonds between women are strong and all women are safe, free, and thriving.

 We are Self-identified women of all racial, ethnic, and cultural identities building bonds to break from our past to & collectively build a society where we all thrive.